How to trade the FTSE 100

-The FTSE 100 – the UK’s most popular index – offers plenty of opportunities for traders and investors.
-In this guide, you’ll learn how to gain exposure to FTSE 100 price movements with cash indices and index futures, as well as ETFs and individual shares.
+The FTSE 100 – the UK’s most popular index – offers plenty of opportunities for traders.
+In this guide, you’ll learn how to gain exposure to FTSE 100 price movements with cash indices and index futures, as well as ETFs.

 Interested in trading the FTSE 100 with IG?

-Depending on your personal preference and risk tolerance, you can gain exposure to the FTSE 100 by trading or investing.
+You can gain exposure to the FTSE 100 by trading the index.
 Your choice may also depend on the trading hours of the index:

-IG also offers weekend trading hours on the FTSE 100, from 4am on Saturday to 10.40pm on Sunday (UK time).
+IG also offers weekend trading hours on the FTSE 100, from 12pm on Saturday to 6.40am on Monday (UTC +8).

 Trading the FTSE 100

 Trading is the only way to get direct exposure to the FTSE 100’s price movements.
 If you want to gain exposure to the FTSE 100, you can use CFDs to speculate on price movements.